taw00/dashcore-rpm/README.md

 (99.999% of you do not need to install this)

-Note: Binaries for Dash have already been built for Fedora 23 on x86_64 and can be found here: https://drive.google.com/folderview?id=0B0BT-eTEFVLOdWJjWGRybW1tMjQ
+***Are you impatient?*** Binaries for Dash have already been built for Fedora 23 on x86_64 and can be found here: https://drive.google.com/folderview?id=0B0BT-eTEFVLOdWJjWGRybW1tMjQ

 ----